Friday marks final day for 200+ employees in the Albany CSD

-Albany, N.Y.
-(NEWS10) – Friday marked the last full day for some 222 employees within the City School District of Albany.
-The breakdown of the staffing reductions include 13 administrators, 51 classroom teachers, 55 teaching assistants and 46 hall monitors (see full list below).
+ALBANY, N.Y.
+(NEWS10) — Friday marked the last full day for over 200 employees within the City School District of Albany.
+The breakdown of the staffing reductions include 13 administrators, 51 classroom teachers, 55 teaching assistants and 46 hall monitors.

+Back in August, schools were notified that if the state did not receive federal funding, the impending 20% cuts in school aid could become permanent.
+Superintendent Kaweeda Adams said for Albany City Schools, a 20% reduction in Foundation Aid is about $16.5 million.

+Adams said a district their size has to be able to think down the line and plan accordingly.

 In the meantime, she said they continue to advocate for a “sliding-scale model” so that high-need districts are no longer disproportionately affected by reductions.

-News10 reached out to the State Division of Budget for a response to the cuts and spokesman, Freeman Klopott, released the following statement:
+NEWS10 ABC reached out to the State Division of Budget for a response to the cuts, and spokesman Freeman Klopott released the following statement:

 “As we’ve said, there have been no permanent spending cuts and only 1% of annual school aid has been temporarily withheld – 0.3% , or $789,000, of the Albany school district budget – and going forward any actions will take district need into account.
 Until we have clarity on the amount of federal assistance the state will receive, it is premature for the State to make any permanent spending reductions, at which point all options would be considered to limit the impacts of a federal failure to act and offset the State’s $62 billion, four-year revenue loss.”